akapoor13/budget/README.md

 automatically retries the request with exponential backoff using the `backoff` library.

+To avoid parse errors the script now requests structured responses from OpenAI using the `response_format` parameter so the model always returns a valid JSON object.

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
 Each row is sent to the OpenAI API to clean up the merchant name and determine the most likely spending category.
 The output CSV contains the columns `Date`, `Merchant`,